svn2github/rackspace-cloud-files-cdn/trunk/readme.txt

 Allows any media in your WordPress uploads folder to be uploaded to Rackspace's Cloud Files CDN. ** If you are doing an initial upload, backup your uploads directory first, just in case.
 I’ve not had any issues, but wanted to include this disclaimer.

-= Version 1.0 =
+= Version 1.0.1 =

-Added latest version of php-opencloud (1.9.2).
-Changes to speed up plugin.
-Content Type now reported.
+Added uninstall hook to remove options when uninstalled.

 == Installation ==